NOTE Depending on the Absolute product licenses associated with your account, the Freeze feature may not be available.

 Scheduled Freeze requests are supported on Windows and Mac devices with an active Absolute agent that is regularly connecting to the Absolute Monitoring Center.

-Freeze requests are not supported on devices with an open theft report.
+Freeze requests are not supported on the following devices:

 NOTE If the product license assigned to a device's policy group does not include support for Freeze actions, the device is ineligible to be frozen.

 To submit an on-demand or scheduled Freeze request:

 - Log in to the Absolute console as a user with Perform permissions for Freeze Device.